Written by / 8/14/2014 / No comments / , , , ,

 A Good Sign

-Meanwhile, Andrea Martin and her uptight husband, played by NEWHART grouch Steven Kampman, can’t catch a break inside their grungy room: Through this mundane couple we learn just how bad the hotel is.
+Meanwhile, Andrea Martin and her grouchy husband, played by NEWHART grouch Steven Kampman, can’t catch a break inside their grungy room: Through this mundane couple we learn just how bad the hotel is.
 And Robin Williams, whilst battling local chieftain Adolf Caesar in a semi-serious subplot, has to run around making sure everything works perfectly: of course nothing does and predictable havoc ensues.

 CLUB PARADISE is a prime example of a comedy film that’s more entertaining than actually humorous.
 And the SCTV connection aside, it’s difficult attributing this particular vehicle to the Harold Ramis canon...

 Lacking the memorable one-liners of CADDYSHACK, the engaging adventure of VACATION or the delicious depth of GROUNDHOG DAY, perhaps the late "Buddha of Comedy" wanted to try something new, or to get a busman’s pass, filming in the Caribbean instead of Chicago or New York...
 Like his main character, he might have needed a break from the routine: who doesn't?
 Either way, this CLUB, while being far from PARADISE, isn't entirely shabby.
-Proving that even some of Harold's misfires were at least entertaining.
+Proving that even some of Harold's misfires were at least somewhat entertaining.

 Share This Post :